 As a long-time partner of The United Nations Department of Economic and Social Affairs – UNDESA, SF regularly supports its activities.
 In 2018 and 2019 we contributed to expert meetings held by the Friends of Governance for Sustainable Development, in cooperation with the Office of Intergovernmental Support and Coordination, exploring lessons learned from the first cycle of the High-Level Political Forum on Sustainable Development in advance of preparing for the two 2019 HLPF meetings.

 One outcome of that collaboration is the recent (September 2019) Global Forum for National SDG Advisory Bodies, developed in partnership with the German Council for Sustainable Development (RNE), the Finnish National Commission on Sustainable Development, and UNDESA.
 It aims to support National Councils for Sustainable Development and similar multi-stakeholder bodies in their efforts to deliver the 2030 Agenda.
 Another notable current SF project is the Global Partnership for Ocean Wave Energy Technology, a sustainable development innovation multi-stakeholder partnership aimed at transforming the energy supply of small island developing states (SIDS) and other coastal communities with utility-level electrical power generation from ocean waves.

-How we operate: Stakeholder Forum is incorporated in the United Kingdom (England), the United States (New York), and The Netherlands.
-We work with consultants and advisors from around the world to deliver its project work.
+Stakeholder Forum is incorporated in the United Kingdom (England), the United States (New York), and The Netherlands.
+We work with consultants and advisors from around the world to deliver our project work.
 That work, conducted on a not-for-profit basis, is funded by grants and contractual agreements from governments, United Nations agencies, foundations, and international financial institutions.